morinted/Resume/resume.md

   design, development, and into user acceptance testing.
 - Practiced test driven development with an end-to-end and unit test suite to ensure that the application was always customer-ready.
-- Performed and received code reviews using Gerrit.
-- Tracked issues and development goals with Atlassian Jira.
+- Performed and received code reviews using Gerrit, tracked issues and development goals with Atlassian Jira.
-- Wrote documentation in Atlassian Confluence for the application for future developers, including guides for environment setup and design documents explaining major decisions.
 - Conducted the JavaScript portion of interviews for development positions and aided in selecting candidates.